headzoo/service-thumbnails/README.md

 thumbnailer
 ===========
 Used to create thumbnails from videos.
 Both normal thumbnails, and sprites.
-Two apps are provided: thumbnailer, which is a command line application, and thumbnailer-server, which is an HTTP server that provides an API for creating thumbnails.
+The app can run in one of two modes: cli and http server.
+Thumbnailer is used to generate thumbnails from the command line when in cli mode, which is the default.
+In http mode thumbnailer runs as an HTTP server capable of handling requests to generate thumbnails.

 ### Requirements